docQodly/docs/docs/language/EntitySelectionClass.md

 Projection of related entities:

 ```4d
- var $es : cs.EmployeeSelection
+ var es : cs.EmployeeSelection
- $es:=ds.Employee.all().directReports // directReports is related to Employee dataclass
+ es=ds.Employee.all().directReports // directReports is related to Employee dataclass
 ```

 The resulting object is an entity selection of Employee with duplications removed (if any).